Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Monte Carlo experiments

-Simulation results are reported in Tables \ref{t:mc_results4}.
-We focus on the selection and predictive accuracy performance of the BGSS-SS prior in the MIDAS framework by computing the True Positive Rate (TPR) and the continuously ranked probability score (CRPS).
+Selection and predictive accuracy performance of our BSGS-SS procedure are reported in Table \ref{t:mc_results4}, where we report the True Positive Rate at the group level (TPR$_N$) and the CRPS.
 The results point to a number of interesting features.
 First, among the lag polynomials considered, the best results are provided by the unrestricted, the restricted Almon and the Bernstein polynomials.
-Legendre polynomials, recently proposed by \citet{Babii2022} in the MIDAS framework, is often outranked by the other polynomials in our analysis.
-Second, consistently with the theory, the results for the best-performing polynomials seems overall unaltered by the increase in the total number of high-frequency predictors.
+Second, consistently with the theory, the results for the best-performing polynomials are overall unaltered by the increase in the total number of high-frequency predictors.
 However, the performance is substantially affected by the increase in the number of true active variables.
 In this case, the restricted Almon performs surprisingly better than the other polynomials, which show, for some DGPs, very low selection and predictive accuracy.
 Third, the ranking of the best-performing polynomials may depend, at least in part, on the shape of the underlying true weighting function.
-For instance, the restricted Almon seems well suited for bell-shaped and slow-decaying weights, but somewhat less for fast-decaying weights, while unrestricted and Bernstein polynomials can perform fairly well irrespective of the underlying weighting structure.
-However, as illustrated by the MSE in Figure \ref{fig:MIDAS_MSE}, the U-MIDAS provides systematically less accurate parameter estimates (due mostly to a larger variance component) compared to restricted Almon and Bernstein polynomials.
-Interestingly enough, the performance of Legendre and Chebychev (first kind) polynomials improves substantially under flat weights.
+For instance, the restricted Almon seems well suited for bell-shaped and slow-decaying weights, but somewhat less for fast-decaying weights, while unrestricted and Bernstein polynomials can perform fairly well irrespective of the underlying weighting structure.\footnote{However, we show that the U-MIDAS provides systematically less accurate parameter estimates compared to restricted Almon and Bernstein polynomials.
+These results are illustrated by the MSE in Figure A.2 in the Online Appendix.} The performance of Legendre and Chebychev polynomials improves substantially under flat weights.
 This weighting structure is nevertheless less likely to describe the actual temporal aggregation for most economic data.

+Finally, we compare again the predictive accuracy of our BSGS-SS prior with respect to the BSGL and BAGL-SS benchmarks.
+Unlike Experiment 1, here we do not control directly for the degree of sparsity (in the coefficients of the approximating functions) within the groups, but this arises indirectly from the specification of DGPs 1 to 4 considered.
+The results reported in Figure \ref{fig:RelativeBMIDASsim_CRPS} suggest that the BSGS-SS prior provides a better predictive performance also in the mixed-frequency framework: the relative CRPS (with respect to the benchmarks) is on average less than one across the considered DGPs and polynomials (the best performing ones according to the results in Table \ref{t:mc_results4}), pointing to an average gain hovering around 5\% to 10\% overall.